 Selling, general and administrative expenses increased by \$14.1 million to \$128.1 million in 2005 from \$114.0 million in 2004.
 Such expenses as a percentage of net sales amounted to 20.7% in 2005 as compared with 21.0% in 2004.
-Selling, general and administrative expenses have increased in overall dollars, primarily as a result of costs brought on by brands acquired in 2004, increased consumer marketing expenses needed to support our increased sales as well as increases across all levels of general and administrative expenses to support our growing business.
-General and administrative expenses for the year ended June 30, 2005 includes approximately \$3.1 million for the SKU rationalization program and approximately \$1.1 million of outside professional costs for Sarbanes-Oxley compliance.
+Selling, general and administrative expenses have increased in overall dollars, primarily as a result of costs brought on by brands acquired in 2004, increased consumer marketing expenses needed to support our increased sales as well as increases across all levels of general and administrative expenses for the year ended June 30, 2005 includes approximately \$3.1 million for the SKU rationalization program and approximately \$1.1 million of outside professional costs for Sarbanes-Oxley compliance.